 The steps in the call flow are as follows:

-1. UE performs initial IMS Registration as per clause AD.3.1.

-2. AF subscribes to NEF initiating the Nnef_imsEE_Subscribe Request for a subscriber specific IMS event.
+1. AF subscribes to NEF initiating the Nnef_imsEE_Subscribe Request for a subscriber specific IMS event.
 The AF may include one or more IMS subscriber IDs in the subscription request.

+2. If the subscription to the subscriber specific IMS event is authorized by the NEF, the NEF records the association of the event and the AF identity.
+Otherwise, the NEF continues in step 8 indicating failure.

-3. NEF initiates for each IMS subscriber in the incoming subscription request a separate subscription request towards HSS for the requested event via the Nhss_ImsEE_Subscribe Request service operation.
+NEF initiates for each IMS subscriber in the incoming subscription request a separate subscription request towards HSS for the requested event via the Nhss_ImsEE_Subscribe Request service operation.
 The NEF creates a Notification Target address, and Notification Correlation ID and includes it to the Nhss_ImsEE_Subscribe Request.

-4. NEF returns to AF the Nnef_ImsEE_Subscribe Response.
+3. If the subscription to the subscriber specific IMS event is authorized by the HSS, the HSS records the association of the event and the NEF identity.
+Otherwise, the HSS continues in step 7 indicating failure.

-5. HSS locates the IMS AS instance serving the UE based on the IMS AS registration in HSS executed in step 1.
+HSS locates the IMS AS instance serving the UE based on the IMS AS registration in HSS defined in clause AD.3.1.
 The HSS determines if the IMS AS instance for the IMS subscriber (IMPU) supports the requested IMS event based on the NF profile of the registered IMS AS instances stored in NRF.

 If the UE is not IMS registered in HSS, steps 4 and 5 are skipped.